-To determine whether the food standards should be changed to permit the sale of copper citrate as a processing aid.
+To determine whether the Code should be changed to permit the sale of copper citrate as a processing aid.
 Such an amendment would need to be consistent with the section 10 objectives of the FSANZ Act.

-In developing or varying a food standard, FSANZ is required by its legislation to meet three primary objectives which are set out in section 10 of the Food Standards Australia New Zealand Act 1991.
+In developing or varying a food standard, FSANZ is required by its legislation to meet three primary objectives which are set out in section 10 of the FSANZ Act.
 These are: